 Now, we talked about the goodly portion of Doom Metal woven into the fabric of this disc.
-The Flood (another 10/10) and especially Tyhjyys – the title song – catch this specific facette of the album pretty well.
-I like the way Wolfheart managed to marry Doom and Melodeath into a heavily metalized amalgam.
+The Flood (another 10/10) and especially Tyhjyys – the title song – catch this specific facet of the album pretty well.
+I like the way Wolfheart managed to marry Doom and Melodic Death Metal into a heavily metalized amalgam.

 There is a lot of déjà-vu woven into Tyhjyys and this is a pity.
-To the point that absolutely stellar tracks like The Flood lose some of their luster.
+To the point that stellar tracks like The Flood lose some of their luster.
 And I daresay this cost them a fair share of points on the overall rating.
-The album does however remain an expertly crafted piece of Melodic Death Metal in all its blackened glory.
-Their ability to knock Melodic Death Metal, Doom Metal and acoustics together into a coherent result is proof of the proverbial pudding.
-My advice?
-If you are thrown by the change of direction, give the record some time to mature.
-The disc will grow on you like old wine, I guarantee.
-If you are already happy with the outcome, consume without moderation.
-Good stuff.

 Go and get it: